Moorabbin Oval

 Moorabbin Oval (also known as RSEA Park under a naming rights agreement) is an Australian rules football ground in the city of Melbourne, Victoria, Australia at Linton Street in the suburb of Moorabbin.

 The ground was most notable as the home of the St Kilda Football Club in the Australian Football League, serving as its home ground for VFL/AFL matches from 1965 until 1992, and as its primary training and administrative base from 1965 until 2010.
-In 2018 the ground was once again reopened as the primary training and administrative base for St Kilda.
+In 2018 the ground was reopened as the primary training and administrative base for St Kilda.

 History

-In 1951, the growing City of Moorabbin committed to developing a fenced football venue that was up to Victorian Football Association standards to be used by the Moorabbin Football Club.
+In 1951, the growing City of Moorabbin committed to developing a fenced football venue that was up to Victorian Football Association (VFA) standards to be used by the Moorabbin Football Club.
 The strong club had been admitted from the Federal District League to the VFA in 1951, and its continued admission was contingent on the council developing Moorabbin Oval for its use.
 The venue became one of the highest quality venues in the Association and was noted for having the largest playing surface in the Association, similar in size to the Melbourne Cricket Ground.